#LaissezLesBonsTempsRouler Mardi Gras In New Orleans Is All About The Food

 New Orleans Tornado Downs Power Lines And Flattens Buildings…

-Bravo’s big four food choices to do Mardi Gras New Orleans style are King Cake, Jambalaya, Crawfish, or your favorite Creole cuisine, like Etouffee.
-For the uninitiated, King Cake is a sweet, dense egg dough, that according to Bravo “may look like a four-year-old’s art project,” but is tasty, awesome, and dyed in the four traditional Mardi Gras colors (purple, green, and yellow).
+Bravo’s big four food choices to do Mardi Gras New Orleans-style are King Cake, jambalaya, crawfish, or your favorite creole cuisine, like etouffee.
+For the uninitiated, king cake is a sweet, dense egg dough that, according to Bravo, “may look like a four-year-old’s art project,” but is tasty, awesome, and dyed in the four traditional Mardi Gras colors (purple, green, and yellow).
 King Cake is required at your Mardi Gras party to serve a particular purpose.

 “A small plastic toy in the shape of a baby, representing baby Jesus, is baked into the cake, and whoever finds the baby in their slice is said to have good luck.
 Though it’s also said that the lucky finder is obligated to throw the next year’s Mardi Gras party and provide the King Cake, so maybe it’s not such a good deal after all.”